We served America then, we serve America now.

 - Having a uniform every day so you never have to pick out an outfit.

-- A unique camaraderie with brothers and sisters that hasn’t ever been found in a different civilian job.
+- A unique camaraderie with brothers and sisters that haven’t ever been found in a different civilian job.

 - Sharing a special bond with who you’re serving with.